SPDR MSCI USA Climate Paris Aligned ETF NZUS Sustainability

 SPDR MSCI USA Climate Paris Aligned ETF has a number of positive attributes that may appeal to sustainability-focused investors.

-This strategy has an above-average Morningstar Sustainability Rating of 4 globes, indicating that the ESG risk of holdings in its portfolio is relatively low compared with those of its peers in the US Equity Large Cap Growth category.
+This fund has relatively low exposure to ESG risk compared with its peers in the US Equity Large Cap Growth category, earning it the second highest Morningstar Sustainability Rating of 4 globes.
 ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
 ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

 By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, thermal coal, and and small arms.
-Yet this goal is far from achieved, as the fund exhibits 0.12% and 0.17% exposure to controversial weapons and small arms, respectively.
-This compares with 0.84% and 0.44% for its average peer in the US Equity Large Cap Growth category.
+The fund mostly fulfills this goal; however, it does exhibit 0.12% exposure to companies involved in small arms.
+This compares with 0.46% for its average peer in the US Equity Large Cap Growth category.

 ESG Commitment Level Asset Manager